How to use legacy LangChain Agents (AgentExecutor)

 Chat History

-to “remember” past interactions and take them into account when
+“remember” past interactions and take them into account when responding

-responding to followup questions. - Debugging and tracing your
+to followup questions. - Debugging and tracing your application using

 Setup